SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/ha-permissions.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 66085107-4d4d-41c3-a425-82314acd9eee
-description: "Learn about permissions that are required to manage high availability in Exchange Server 2016."
+description: "Summary: Learn about permissions that are required to manage high availability in Exchange Server 2016."
 ---

 # High availability and site resilience permissions

-Learn about permissions that are required to manage high availability in Exchange Server 2016.
+ **Summary**: Learn about permissions that are required to manage high availability in Exchange Server 2016.

 The permissions required to configure high availability vary depending on the procedure being performed or the cmdlet you want to run.
 For more information about high availability, see [High Availability and Site Resilience](http://technet.microsoft.com/library/6628285e-d07c-443d-866b-be784ad1ed1e.aspx).